 This may seem like a silly question at first glance.
-But it’s a valid question that impacts your entire marketing strategy.
+But it’s a valid question that impacts your entire marketing strategy, and it should be the starting point for all of your social media efforts.
 If you don’t know WHY you should be using social media to market your business, you will not know how to use it, what to say, which platforms are best, etc.

 And no, the answer of “because everybody else is doing it” isn’t good enough if you’re going to invest serious effort into it.

-Small businesses are always looking for inexpensive ways to communicate their products to the public.
+Small businesses are always looking for different ways to show off their products to the public.
 If you have time and materials to network and market your business, you have all the resources you need to use social media.
 Don’t believe me?
 Ask me and I’ll show you how.

 How do you decide which social media platforms to use?